GiedriusT/tamulaitis-page/README.md

 ## How to use it?

 Live version can be viewed at [https://tamulaitis.lt](https://tamulaitis.lt), you can also read markdown files here directly.
-It is also possible to clone this repository and [run it locally](#running-locally).
+It is also possible to clone this repository and [run the page locally](#running-locally) for whatever reason.

 ## Projects